Low Volume

 Optimize Performance

 Lessons can be intensive for some older computers.
 Ensure you free up enough computer power by closing unused applications, tabs and programs.
 Background applications that use your network may also impact performance (Dropbox, Software Updates .etc).
+For the best performance we recommend just having a single browser tab with your lesson running.

 Test Your Connection